t-fbd/Ti/README.md

 =================

-Most of the functionality comes from a combination of the termios library, ANSII escape sequences, and a good chunk of standard c libraries.
+Most of the functionality comes from a combination of the termios library, ANSII vt100/xterm escape sequences, and a good chunk of standard c libraries.
 Termios is used to 1) contain a *termios* structure in which we can store the users default terminal structure before opening the editor 2) contain a new *termios* structure in which we will be using as the UI.
 The termios library also allows us to enable raw mode - where input is available from STDIN character  by character, echoing is disable, special proccessing of terminal input/output characters is disabled.
-The flag constants set within the program are primarily responsible for allowing us to exit canonical mode as well as enable raw mode.
+The flag constants (input flags, output flags, control flags, and local flags)set within the program are primarily responsible for allowing us to exit canonical mode as well as enable raw mode.
 Canonical mode takes input line by line/ when a line delimiter is typed, this doesnt work for us as we want to get each character input as its typed - regardless of a delimiter char.

+termios structure

+    tcflag_t c_iflag;      // input modes
+    tcflag_t c_oflag;      // output modes
+    tcflag_t c_cflag;      // control modes
+    tcflag_t c_lflag;      // local modes
+    cc_t     c_cc[NCCS];   // special characters

+editor state structure

+    int cx, cy;                   // x,y position of characters int rx;                       // position of render index int rowoff;                   // offset of current row int coloff;                   // offset of current column int screenrows;               // total rows that can be displayed int screencols;               // total columns that can be displaye int numrows;                  // total number of rows in file/scratchpad erow *row;                    // refer below to row structure, state of each row int dirty;                    // 0 = all data saved, 1 = modified int modal;                    // 0 =  insert mode, 1 = normal mod int new;                      // 0 = save normally, 1 = write new file int delete;                   // toggle 'delete mode', could be part of modal state, but I thought it made more sense seperate char *filename;               // current filename
+    char setlang[10];             // placeholder for user defined syntax highlighting, will try to incorporate into syntax structure eventually int theme;                    // editors 'theme'
+    char statusmsg[80];           // placeholder for status message string time_t statusmsg_time;        // timestamp for status message so it can be cleared struct editorSyntax *syntax;  // refer below to syntax structure, hold state of syntax hl struct termios orig_termios;  // refer to termios structure, this contains state of original user terminal

+for row

+      int idx;             // row index
+      int size;            // total size of row without \0 int rsize;           // total size of rendered row char *chars;         // characters in row index char *render;        // content rendered for screen unsigned char *hl;   // syntax color for char in row index int hl_open_comment; // row ends with open comment

+for syntax

+      char *filetype;                  // name of filetype displayed in status bar char **filematch;                // array of filetypes to match against char **keywords;                 // array of keywords to match against char *single_line_comment_start; // string which denotes start of a comment char *multi_line_comment_start;  // string which denotes start of a ml comment char *multi_line_comment_end;    // string which denotes end of a ml comment int flags;                       // flags if syntax hl is for number or string

 Once out of canonical mode and in raw mode, we can set up the users interface.
 All of this is done by appending escape sequences to the input  processing of